Power of Attorneys (POAS)

 - Does the person named in your Power of Attorney know what you want them to do on your behalf?

 Lawyers in Calgary, Alberta Help You Decide The Right Alberta POA For You

+Making the right choice often involves ensuring you have all the information you need to make that choice.
 Our Calgary, Alberta lawyers will help you understand the power of attorneys.
 We will help you pick the right kind for your situation.
 We will also advise you of the risks and advantages.
 Kahane Law Office is happy to assist you in all matters relating to a power of attorney.
 Call today!
 403-225-8810 locally. you can also reach us toll free at 1-877-225-8817, or email us directly here.